TryKickoff/kickoff/readme.md

 Developed and maintained by [Ashley Nolan](https://github.com/ashleynolan) & [Zander Martineau](https://github.com/mrmartineau)

-If you're using Kickoff we'd love to hear about it; please e-mail us at trykickoff@gmail.com

 ### Features
 * Built in a mobile-first, responsive philosophy *(but can easily be used for fixed sites as well)*
 * Sass compilation uses [autoprefixer](https://github.com/ai/autoprefixer) to dynamically add vendor prefixes so you don't even have to think about it.
 We still have many Sass mixins for many CSS3 features including gradients, REMs with fallbacks